 17. CMGR– Community manager, refers to a specialist who is the contact point between a brand and its online community.

-18. KPI- Key performance indicator, is a quantifiable measurement that shows how well a business, team or organisation is performing.
+18. KPI- Key performance indicator, is a quantifiable measurement that shows how well a business, team or organization is performing.

 19. SEO- Search engine optimization, refers to the process that helps your website rank better in the search results.